 List of Constantine I's Skills

-- Edict of Milan – For the next 5 seconds, decrease target’s attack by 40% and increases troop damage reduction of this commander’s army and nearby friendly armies by 10%.
+- Edict of Milan – For the next 5 seconds, decreases the target’s attack by 40% and increases troop damage reduction of this commander’s army and nearby friendly armies by 10%.

-- Allegiance – Increases health of infantry units by 40%.
+- Allegiance – Increases the health of infantry units by 40%.